Deliver From Japan

 🧪 Evaluation method for water repellency (common)

-This is the most commonly used test method, based on the Japanese Industrial Standards (JIS), in which water is sprayed onto the textile and the rank is determined by the state of the water droplets that remain on the surface.
+This is the most commonly used test method, based on the Japanese Industrial Standards (JIS), in which water is sprayed onto the textile and the rank is determined by the amount of water droplets that remain on the surface.

-*When new, "grade 4 to 5" is considered high performance.
-If it maintains "grade 3 or higher" even after 10 washes, it is often rated as **durable water repellency (DWR)**.
+*When new, a grade of 4 to 5 is considered high performance.
+If the fabric maintains a grade of 3 or higher even after 10 washes, it is often rated as having durable water repellency (DWR).

-The "C0 type" which does not use PFAS is, compared to conventional PFAS-containing types (C6 and C8),
+The "C0 type" that does not use PFAS is less effective than conventional PFAS-containing products (C6 and C8).

-▶ After 5 to 10 washes: Often drops to around grade 3
+After 5 to 10 washes: Often falls to around grade 3

-In other words, it has water-repellent properties but tends to be less durable over the long term .
+In other words, it tends to have water-repellent properties but is somewhat less durable over the long term .

 However, improvements have been made in recent years, and there are now an increasing number of high-performance products that "maintain grade 3 even after 10 washes at C0."